ezchx/robot_car/README.md

 The case is sturdy, but the screws are threaded into the metal and are not secure at all.
 When you have completed the wiring, do not worry if it does not run as per the video.
 You need to upload the code to activate the motors.
 I did not hook up the charging socket, but the external switch is handy so you don’t have to keep reaching inside the box to turn the motors on and off.

 I had to switch forward and reverse in the code because I mounted the sensor on the “back” of the car.
-I also increased the sensing distance from 15 cm to 30 cm  and the right turn from 360 to 750 which seemed to help a bit with the crashing.
+I also increased the sensing distance from 15 cm to 30 cm  and the right turn in the avoid function from 360 to 750 which seemed to help a bit with the crashing.

 Have fun!